ShaharMS/Vision/README.md

 I'm not the best at *everything* I do, especially in fields like computer vision, with which im not the most familiar.
 That means there are bound to be mistakes/bugs.
 Because of that, every issue, pull request or code review is welcomed. **Help me make this library bigger and better for everyone :)**

+### About Documentation

+One of the things I can't stand with libraries similar to this one is the lack of docs, and unclear, obfuscated code.

+If you see some code that you think is not understandable, or some place that lacks documentation, or even inaccurate/unclear documentation, please open an issue about it, and I'd try to resolve it asap ;).

 ### Roadmap

 Here is a roadmap of all features added/planned for the future: